 A team is composed of three students.
 In each round, one student participates as mediator and the other two as advocate/client.
 In the three preliminary rounds, each student must act as mediator, advocate, and client.
+Teams that use more than three team members, for any reason, will not be eligible to advance to the elimination rounds; individual team members may still be eligible for individual awards.
 If a team reaches the semifinal or final round, it can decide who will act as mediator, advocate, or client.

 Each round includes co-mediators who are from different schools.
-There is also an advocate/client team representing the plaintiff side, and an advocate/client team representing the defense side.
+There is also an advocate/client team representing each side.
 The co-mediators and the advocate/client teams are all from different schools.
 Co-mediators will not mediate for their own schools in any preliminary round, or in the semifinal or final round.

 Before the competition begins, training is offered in mediation and advocacy at both the beginning and advanced levels.

 There are three preliminary rounds.
 After completing the preliminary rounds, the ballots for each team are scored as per Section 14 below and the top sixteen mediator and advocate/client teams qualify for the semifinal round.
 The top four teams in each category from the semifinal round qualify for the final round.